 Florida’s Wrongful Death Statute of Limitations

-A statute of limitations ensures that claims and lawsuits are filed in timely manners.
+A statute of limitations ensures that claims and lawsuits are filed in a timely manner.
 If cases languish for too long, evidence becomes stale and potential trial witnesses may become unavailable for various reasons.
-Imposing time deadlines for filing suit allows trial evidence to remain fresh—and for the timely resolution ofcases.
+Imposing time deadlines for filing suit allows trial evidence to remain fresh—and for the timely resolution of cases.

 Since time may be of the essence in a wrongful death case, the personal representative of the deceased’s estate should not delay in taking legal action.
-The knowledgeable Florida wrongful death attorneys at Dolman Law Group can file any wrongful death claims or lawsuits in timely manners.
+The knowledgeable Florida wrongful death attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA can file any wrongful death claims or lawsuits in a timely manner.